-Pope Francis: 'Throwing away food is like stealing from the table of those who are poor and hungry.'
-Photograph: APPope Francis: ‘Throwing away food is like stealing from the table of those who are poor and hungry.’
+Pope Francis: ‘Throwing away food is like stealing from the table of those who are poor and hungry.’
 Photograph: AP

 Stephen Cook: Pope Francis gently persists with his attacks on the culture of greed in our consumerist world.
 These messages, while they may seem repetitive, slowly start to chip away at the underlying psyche of the members of the wider world; which, as the new energies continue to rise, begin to see how they themselves have been participating in a society that has allowed such greed – and soon realise that this is not the way things should be.